 Purchase frequency calculates the average number of purchases by a customer over a specific period.
 It’s not a helpful long-term predictive indicator of engagement, either.

 An average customer visits only three times per year.
-You can increase their value by developing campaigns such as targeted promotions or member-only rewards to entice them to visit your store more frequently.
+You can increase their value by developing targeted campaigns, such as promotions or member-only rewards, to encourage them to visit your store more frequently.

-Tracking which of your customers come back most often and offering them the best loyalty program helps tighten their ties to your brand even more.
+Tracking which of your customers return most often and offering them the best loyalty program helps strengthen their ties to your brand even further.

 Customer Lifetime Value (CLTV)

-CLTV helps you decide how much you want to spend to acquire a customer and make other strategic decisions.
-To figure it out, take your average order value multiplied by your average purchase frequency times the average customer lifespan.
+CLTV helps you determine how much you're willing to spend to acquire a customer and make informed strategic decisions.
+To figure it out, multiply your average order value by your average purchase frequency, then multiply the result by the average customer lifespan.

-Segmenting customers by CLTV helps justify retention investments and tailor marketing efforts to maximize profitability.
+Segmenting customers by CLTV helps justify retention investments and tailor marketing efforts to maximise profitability.

 Understand Churn Rate

-Churn rate tracks the percentage of customers you lose during a given time period.
-So, if we take the example of a SaaS company with 95% retention, they’d have 5% churn, a great place to be.
+The churn rate tracks the percentage of customers you lose during a specified period.
+So, if we take the example of a Saas company with a 95% retention rate, they’d have 5% churn, which is a great place to be.

-Identify consistent churn reasons to find common trends, such as deficiencies in onboarding, engagement, etc. First, acknowledge these matters explicitly to shape and grow your retention.
+Identify consistent churn reasons to uncover common trends, such as deficiencies in onboarding and engagement.
+First, acknowledge these matters explicitly to shape and grow your retention.

 Spot Early Churn Warning Signs

-These behavioral indicators can greatly help you spot when a customer is noticeably disengaging.
+These behavioural indicators can significantly help you spot when a customer is noticeably disengaging.
 A decrease in buy frequency or less overall engagement with your system can be early indicators of churn.

-As an example, a customer who used to order weekly but is now only ordering monthly should raise a red flag.
-In the same way, consistently low NPS scores or spikes in web traffic to cancellation pages are big warning signs.
+For example, a customer who used to order weekly but now only orders monthly should raise a red flag.
+Similarly, consistently low NPS scores or spikes in web traffic to cancellation pages are significant warning signs.

-New customer sentiment and customer intent, these changes present an opportunity to address churn before they go.
-So too is proactive monitoring of other metrics, such as support ticket trends or the volume of negative reviews.
+New customer sentiment and customer intent present an opportunity to address churn before it occurs.
+Similarly, proactive monitoring of other key metrics, such as support ticket trends and the volume of negative reviews, is also essential.

-An influx of complaints or open tickets can undermine faith, so proactive communication and outreach is key.
-Organizational changes, such as a shift of contacts or departments on the client’s side, are a warning sign of churn.
+An influx of complaints or open tickets can erode trust, so proactive communication and outreach are crucial.
+Organisational changes, such as a shift of contacts or departments on the client’s side, are a warning sign of churn.

 This instability can almost always lead to churn.
 Tackling these threats early with strategic, one-on-one outreach will enhance their loyalty, proving that you have their best interests at heart.